 What investors need to see is how their current property is being affected by the current economic market trends.
 If an investor buys a property for $1 million, and their property’s NOI for year one is $70,000, their cap rate will be 7% ($70,000 [NOI] / $1 million [Current Market Price Valuation] = 7% Cap Rate).

-With the Fed announcing the potential of no interest rate hikes in 2019, it is actually a good yet cautious sign for investors because freezing interest rates directly affects cap rate.
+With the Fed having cut rates three times in 2019, it is actually a good yet cautious sign for investors because pausing or freezing interest rates directly affects cap rate.

 When it comes to investing, the lower your capitalization rate, the higher the valuation on your property.
 This can be good for sellers and dangerous for buyers—especially if you are borrowing the money to invest.

 The question we need to be asking ourselves is: what’s the best way to see cap rate in an investment setting?
 The best way to see a cap rate is with a stabilized growth, as opposed to mountains and valleys on reports.
-In fact, mountains and valleys are never good in any investment.
+In fact, mountains and valleys can be tenuous in any investment.

 The decision by the Federal Reserve to seemingly pause interest rate hikes is an attempt at stabilization.
 The goal is to make sure that your property maintains its value, which is difficult with a volatile market.
 By stabilizing the market, cap rates in turn should stabilize and bend the spectrum back toward the middle instead of favoring sellers versus buyers.